RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 Beta version v0.3
 General changes
-  * Improved compatibility with other mods, hopefully
+  * Improved compatibility with other mods, hopefully.
+  * More things can be tuned in the ini file.
   * The AWC is no longer made retroactive.
 Install the retroactive AWC mod if you want to preserve the behavior.
 Ability changes
   * Suppression now prevents ADVENT MECs from using their missile attack.